Web sites relating to maritime records

 Details of shipbuilding at Berwick-on-Tweed from 1751 to 1979.

-An index of ships built and registered in Shoreham from mediaeval times to the 20th century
+Details and list of ships built and registered in Shoreham from mediaeval times to the 20th century.

-Details of ships built on the River Tees.
+Details of ships built on the River Tees, Hartlepool and Whitby.

 Index of the Cambrian, South Wales Daily Post and the Western Mail from which a Ships and Shipping classification can be selected.